Provided by ADM Aéroports de Montréal/CNW

 - With an expanding number of destinations, YUL remains Canada’s most international airport as a proportion of its total passenger traffic (among the country’s largest airports).

 Financial results at a glance:

-- The Corporation’s capital investments totalled $77.2 million during the second quarter of 2019 and $116.5 million in the first quarter of 2019 compared with $24.3 million in the same period of 2018.
-Investments in YUL and the YMX Aerocity of Mirabel were financed by cash flows from operating activities, including airport improvement fees.
+- The Corporation’s capital investments totalled $77.2 million during the second quarter of 2019 and $116.5 million in the first six months of 2019 ($62.0 million and $86.3 million, respectively, in 2018).
+Investments in YUL and YMX were financed by cash flows from operating activities.

 All information about these financial results is available online.

-In recent months, several initiatives have been deployed to enhance the passenger experience:
+In recent months, various initiatives have been deployed:

 - On July 19, ADM held a ground-breaking ceremony to formally kick off construction work for the future Réseau express métropolitain (REM) station.
 The first REM metro car will enter the station at YUL in 2023 and will enable users to reach the city centre from the airport in about 20 minutes.